krista20/horiseon/README.md

 # Code Refactor Starter Code
 Challenge 1: Git challenge: Code Refractor

-Below are some changes that were done to better organize the coding for accessibiltiy purposes and for the developer to read the code easier.
+Below are some changes that were done to better organize the coding for accessibility purposes and for the developer to read the code easier.
 ________________
 Title in header:
 Change file name & HTML title to "horiseon" for better accessibility.